 Pulmonary embolism (PE) is a medical emergency and needs to be treated quickly as it can be fatal.
 PEs originate from venous thrombosis found in the extremities.
 Patients will present with acute onset shortness of breath, hypoxia and chest pain.
 Management includes anticoagulation with heparin and thrombolysis with urokinase and streptokinase.
 A CT pulmonary angiography for suspected PE is the most sensitive and specific test for it.

 Cerebral vascular events can be rapidly seen with CT of the head.
-Any patient that loses consciousness should have a head CT to rule at any sinister pathology.
+Any patient that loses consciousness should have a head CT to rule out any threatening pathology.

-Epidural hematomas are biconvex appearing collections of blood outside of the dura due to rupture of the middle meningeal artery.
+Epidural hematomas appear as biconvex collections of blood outside of the dura due to rupture of the middle meningeal artery.
 The cavity fills rapidly and can lead to brain herniation with a CN III palsy (down- and out-gaze).Subdural hematomas are concave collections of blood below the dura layer due to bridging vein rupture.
 It is usually seen in older populations due to cerebral atrophy.

-Subarachnoid hemorrhages occur due to rupture of aneurysms in the brain, with the most common being the berry or saccular that is often found in the anterior communicating artery of the circle of willis but can be found at other branching points of arteries.
+Subarachnoid hemorrhages occur due to rupture of aneurysms in the brain.
+The most common is the berry, or saccular, that is often found in the anterior communicating artery of the circle of Willis but can be found at other branching points of arteries.

 They can also be caused by arteriovenous malformations.
 Patients will present with what is often described as “the worst headache of my life.”
 Berry aneurysms can also be seen with a CT head that utilizes contrast and can be treated from there with clipping or coiling.